 1. Yonanas Frozen Healthy Dessert Maker

-If you haven't tried a Yonanas desert you need to know what you're missing out on.
-They're actually just frozen, over-ripe bananas, but they taste like magic.
+If you haven't tried a Yonanas desert, then you need to know what you're missing out on.
+They're actually just frozen, over-ripe bananas, but they taste delicious!

 The texture is a dead ringer for soft-serve ice cream and the taste is even better; plus it's a heck of a lot better for you than the dairy stuff.